- Official name: Republic of Estonia

 Winners and record breakers

-Estonia won the 2001 Eurovision Song Festival
+Estonia won the 2001 Eurovision Song Contest

 The win took everyone by surprise – even the Estonians.